English – Reading

 Whole school events

 We celebrate National and World Poetry Day, Roald Dahl Day and World Book Day.
 We also plan whole school competitions such as ‘Picture Book competition’, ‘sponsored reads,’ and hold ‘book battles’ and reading challenges.
-These all unite our school and it’s community.
+These all unite our school and its community.

 3. Impact